naviud/playframework-log-tracker/readme.md

 ### &#x1F534; Step 1 : Import the library dependency to your project

-Add the following dependency resolver to the `libraryDependencies` sequence in your `build.sbt` file to import the the module to your project.
+Add the following dependency resolver to the `libraryDependencies` sequence in your `build.sbt` file to import the module to your project.

 ```Scala
 "io.github.naviud" % "log-tracker" % "0.0.2-SNAPSHOT"